ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 The sample code imports the [Pre-Generated Private Key](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30) to our [`xKeychain`](https://github.com/ava-labs/avalanchejs/blob/46ce89f395133702320a77cba4bb9cb818b48fe8/examples/avm/buildExportTx-cchain-avax.ts#L31) to obtain signers.
 Before we begin executing scripts on Fuji, we must replace the default key with our private key.

-You can import the keys you use with AvalancheJS directly in the AvalancheJS example script by doing the following:
+You can import the keys you want to use with AvalancheJS directly into the AvalancheJS example script by doing the following:

 1. Navigate to the [private key value in the script](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts#L30).